franzbu/EnhancedSpaces.spoon/README.md

 That is why I've decided to develop an application that manages mSpaces and windows in a way I've always wanted it.
 One of the main goals throughout development has been that EnhancedSpaces can be used intuitively and efficiently; managing your mSpaces and windows is thus as simple as using a keyboard sortcut, pointing device, or menu.

 EnhancedSpaces has features such as switching and moving windows between mSpaces instantly, using sticky windows, and automatically opening windows on pre-arranged mSpaces in pre-arranged sizes and positions.
 With EnhancedSpaces' window manager you can resize and position your windows with keyboard shortcuts or, optionally, with your mouse or trackpad.
-You will also come accross nice little features such as the possibility of choosing a different wallpaper for every mSpace.
+You will also come accross features such as the possibility of choosing a different wallpaper for every mSpace.

 In other words, EnhancedSpaces is a substitute for Apple's Spaces and at the same time provides features for easily resizing and positioning the windows on your mSpaces.